Looking for a Free Fall David Wiesner lesson plan or craft? The Free Fall book is a fun pre-k book to use in your classroom.

-You know your a preschool teacher when…you are trying to take a selfie of yourself flying in the teacher resource room and praying another teacher doesn’t walk in.
+You know you are a preschool teacher when…you are trying to take a selfie of yourself flying in the teacher resource room and praying another teacher doesn’t walk in.

 I should probably explain.
 I re-stumbled upon the book Free Fall by David Wiesner, and wanted to use it as an activity for our Literacy Adventures class.
 Naturally, I had to take a picture to demonstrate how ‘fly’ for the activity.